 Register Your Walk

-Once you have read over the guidelines and have planned your walk details, please register your walk on our website to start inviting others to join.
+Once you have read over these guidelines and have planned your walk details, please register your walk on our website to start inviting others to join.
 Please write the time, route (start and end location), and other details in the “Walk Description” field.
 TELL will send a confirmation email for your walk and list your walk on our Find a Walk page for people to find your walk and register.
 TELL can also provide you with a range of promotional information for your walk.

 Register Other Walkers